Chapter 8 : The Shrieking Shack

 I glance at it.
 It is labeled 9 pm, Whomping Willow, only for those who have pledged allegiance to the Marauders.
 No additional guests allowed.

-I laugh to myself and pass it on to another 7th year Gryffindor who takes it with excitement.
+I laugh to myself and pass it on to Dorcas Meadowes, wšseated on my right, who takes it with excitement.

 “So you decided to show everyone the secret passage, then?”
 I ask Sirius and James as they watch with giddiness as the note gets passed furtively around the group of seventh years.
 I notice Frank Longbottom making an effort to copy down the note in his planner, as if he might forget it.

 “Actually….no.”
 James said.

 “What do you mean?
 Why did you have us meet at the Willow then?”
-I inquire, with a confused look.
+I inquire under my breath, with a confused look.

 “Well we figured we’d just…walk.”
 James answered sheepishly.

 “After all that talk about the brilliance of your plan and showing me the map?”
-I ask incredulously.
+I give them an incredulous look.

-“Well, after I convinced James that it was idiotic to expose our brilliance, I decided that we could just as well walk to the village under cover of darkness and fog,” Sirius explained.
+“Well, after I convinced James that it was idiotic to expose our brilliance, I decided that we could just as well walk to the village under cover of darkness and fog,” Sirius explains.

 I raised my eyebrows.
 “You lot are more indecisive and inconsistent then Marigold trying to pick out a dressing gown for a ball.”